reclusivebox/reclusivecli/README.md

-# RCLI - The Reclusive Command Line Interface Library
+# RCLI - The Reclusive Command Line Interpreter

 This is just a small lib to help your programs to interpret command line arguments effortlessly.